 How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

-Finding out that your spouse has had an affair in your marriage is one of the most difficult things that a person can go through.
+Finding out that your spouse has had an affair in your marriage might be one of the most difficult things that a person can go through.
 In fact, discovering infidelity can be one of life’s biggest hurts.
-Cheating in a marriage happens much more often than you might think but recovering can be possible.
-You can opt to engage in therapy related to affair recovery, which may be a good idea if you want to continue in your marriage, but it might also help you even if you are unsure.
+Cheating in a marriage may happen much more often than you might think but recovering can be possible.
+You can opt to engage in therapy related to affair recovery, which may be a good idea if you want to continue in your marriage, but it might also help you even if you are unsure if you want to stay in your relationship.

 How common is this in a marriage or any marriage?

-It seems that both men and women cheat within their marriage, for a number of reasons.
-An individual may claim to be in a sex starved marriage, or they might have developed a not just friends relationship with someone at work or in their life.
+It seems that both men and women may cheat within their marriage, for a number of reasons.
+An individual may claim to be in a sex starved marriage, or they might have developed a not-just-friends relationship with someone at work or in their life.

 The recovery stages

-The recovery stages of infidelity may look a little bit different depending on the therapist that you work with or the self-help books that you may read.
-Anyhow, many relationships grow even stronger with greater degrees of intimacy after surviving infidelity, even if it takes time and is still possible when both spouses are dedicated to total healing and forgiveness.
+The recovery stages of infidelity may look a little bit different depending on the therapist whom you work with or the self-help books that you may read.
+Anyhow, many relationships grow even stronger with greater degrees of intimacy after surviving infidelity, even if it takes time.
+It is still possible when both spouses are dedicated to total healing and forgiveness.
 However, the basic structure of the recovery stages is the same.

 Keep in mind that you may read books on the subject, but it might be a better idea to trust a therapist and not a book.
 On the other hand, if you do want to read information on the subject, be sure to check out articles or books written by psychologists or an internationally renowned relationship expert, for the most practical advice.

 The main goal of the cheating recovery stages is to work your way toward forgiveness.
 Yet, forgiveness does not necessarily mean that the marriage is saved.
 Forgiveness can be as much for you as for your spouse.
-It is important to work through all the stages when possible.
+It can be important to work through all the stages when possible.

 The relationship and the affair